akdemirlab/HiCPlotter/README.md

-    fillHist		(-fhist)	: a list whether each histogram will be filled (1) or not (0:default). histColors		(-hc)		: a list of hexadecimal numbers for histogram filling colors. histMax 		(-hm)		: a list of integer for maximum values of histograms. start			(-s)		: retain after x-th bin (0:default). end				(-e)		: continues until x-th bin (default: length of the matrix). resolution		(-r)		: resolution of the bins (default: 100000).
+    fillHist		(-fhist)	: a list whether each histogram will be filled (1) or not (0:default). histColors		(-hc)		: a list of hexadecimal numbers for histogram filling colors. histMax 		(-hm)		: a list of integer for maximum values of histograms. superImpose		(-si)		: a boolean to overlap two histogram files inside the same track (default:0) enable(1). start			(-s)		: retain after x-th bin (0:default). end				(-e)		: continues until x-th bin (default: length of the matrix). resolution		(-r)		: resolution of the bins (default: 100000).